-Anywhere!
-That’s the beauty of a pop up.
-Deep underground pop ups can be in someone’s house or apartment keep in mind that probably breaks a lot of your local health and safety codes).
-Part of the charm of a pop up restaurant is its location.
+Deep underground pop-ups can be in someone’s house or apartment keep in mind that probably breaks a lot of your local health and safety codes).
+Part of the charm of a pop-up restaurant is its location.
 Possibilities include a city rooftop, an old barn in the country, an empty warehouse.
-Really, if you can get the proper licensing and insurance (see below) then it can be a pop up restaurant.
+If you can get the proper licensing and insurance, then it can be a pop-up restaurant.

-Another option for a pop up restaurant is an already existing restaurant space.
+Another option for a pop-up restaurant is an already existing restaurant space.
 For example, renting a diner that serves only breakfast and lunch.
-The owners of the diner receive a percent of the profits to cover water, sewer, electricity gas and any other associated expenses.
-The benefit of hosting pop up restaurant in your own restaurant is the novelty that brings in extra customers.
+The owners of the diner receive a percent of the profits to cover water, sewer, electricity gas, and any other associated expenses.
+The benefit of hosting a pop up restaurant in your restaurant is the novelty that brings in extra customers.

 Truly underground pop-up restaurants don’t usually bother with licenses or insurance.
 If you want to promote and advertise your pop up and use it as a building block toward a future permanent restaurant, make sure yours is legit.
 Check with your local town or state authorities about what types of temporary permits (like catering) you’ll need before you open.

-Most people who go to a pop up restaurant are looking for a food adventure- something new, unique, and creative.
-Something that is different from the local restaurant scene.
-Add to this a limited amount of space for storage and cooking and most pop-up restaurants feature a prix fixe menu of some sort.
+Most people who go to a pop-up restaurant are looking for a food adventure- something new, unique, and creative and different from the local restaurant scene.
+Add to this a limited amount of space for storage and cooking, and most pop-up restaurants feature a prix fixe menu of some sort.
 Instead of a la carte menu, providing a prix fixe menu allows you to charge a set amount per person.
-Read more about pricing restaurant menus.

 Decide if your pop-up will be open or closed to the public.
-Closed simply means it is open to only those people you personally invite.
-Like food trucks, many pop up restaurant s use social media as their primary means of advertising.
+Closed means it is open to only those people you personally invite.
+Like food trucks, many pop-up restaurants use social media as their primary means of advertising.
 Nightly specials are posted on sites like Facebook and Twitter.
 If you have the time, you can create a free website for your pop up at sites like Yola.